funkel1989/K3s-at-home/README.md

 - sudo update-alternatives --set ip6tables /usr/sbin/ip6tables-legacy
 - sudo reboot

-Standard Raspberry OS installations do not boot with cgroups enabled.
+Standard Raspberry OS installations does not boot without cgroups enabled.
 K3S needs cgroups to start the systemd service. cgroups can be enabled by appending cgroup_memory=1 cgroup_enable=memory to /boot/cmdline.txt.

 - sudo nano /boot/cmdline.txt
 append cgroup_memory=1 cgroup_enable=memory to the end of the line like so: